basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 ### Scheduler Wakeup Interval

 Scheduler wakeup is an optional process whereby schedulers are periodically scanned to determine whether they have "fallen asleep," i.e. whether they have an empty [run queue](http://en.wikipedia.org/wiki/Run_queue).
 The interval at which this process occurs can be set, in milliseconds, using the `erlang.schedulers.force_wakeup_interval` parameter, which corresponds to the Erlang VM's `+swfi` flag.
 This parameter is set to 0 by default, which disables scheduler wakeup.

 Erlang distributions like R15Bx have a tendency to put schedulers to sleep too often.
+If you are using a later distribution, you most likely won't need to enable scheduler wakeup.

+### Scheduler Compaction and Balancing

 ## Port Settings